gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

 The grid is 7x3 at 16px by 25px with a slight gutter between each.
 Each cell is numbered from 0 at top left to 20 at bottom right.
 By dividing by 7 we can calculate the row, then using a modulus (%) of 7 we can get our column number.

 The real trick came with the updated `draw()` code.
-Instead of using `drawImage()` to position the sprite on the canvas, we are putting it at the origin, 0px 0px, but slight more left to half the width of a cell, -8px.
-Strange, I know, but it’s for a good reason.
+Instead of using `drawImage()` to position the sprite on the canvas, we are putting it at the origin, `0px 0px` and using `translate` to position the player.

 Drawing APIs such as canvas, DirectX, OpenGL and WebGL all typically use a stacking system for their drawing operations.
 Functions like `ctx.save()` start a stack and allow you to collect multiple operations together and apply them without affecting anything else.
 So you could rotate Link without also rotating the background or other characters.
 Canvas operations, when used, affect everything after them until it sees a `ctx.restore()` returning the state to whatever it was before `save()`.
 You are free to stack within stacks too for total flexibility.

-While it’s good practice to use these techniques, the reason we’re using them right now to simply position Link on the canvas as so we can flip Link around with `scale()`.
+While it’s good to know these techniques, the reason we’re using them right now is to flip Link around with `scale()`.
 As mentioned earlier, we only have the frames for Link running to the right.
 No, it would not have been much effort to flip those frames around in something like Photoshop and provided them with all the others.
 It’s not like we’re struggling for space, memory or processing power.
 But, well, the challenge was there.
 And I accepted!
-So, what we do instead, is when we detect motion to the left, we load in the frames for right and set the x scale to -1 which flips _everything_ after the scale command about the vertical axis.
+So, what we do instead, is when we detect motion to the left, we load in the frames for right and set the x scale to -1 which flips the canvas about the vertical axis.
 And so now we have Link running left, too!
 Magical.

+<strong>Aside:</strong> Since writing the flipping technique used above, I have made two discoveries.
+Firstly, until I added a second translate (and I have no idea why it was necessary yet), there was an issue around Link’s `x` value not being his true `x` value because the image needs to be drawn half width to the left which led to weird hacks.
+And, secondly, it turns out that the performance of these transformation functions is pretty bad at about 50% worse than just drawing an image to the screen.
+So, expect this flipping technique to be removed in future.
+If we’re going to take a performance hit, I’d prefer it to be somewhere actually useful.

 During all this, I’ve reappropriated the `link` variable as we no longer need it as the link image, it will now be our player object.
 Creating objects is typically a job for `init()`, so it’s been given a cleanup: